-Improve look and feel of website – continual updates.
+Improve look and feel of website – continual updates, especially improving the use of photos that show the BC in action.

-Targeted outreach to registered attendees from private sector who are not in the BC.
+Targeted outreach to registered attendees at ICANN meetings from private sector who are not already members of the BC through organizing ocassional specialized events at ICANN meetings – target: at least 1-2 per year.
+[E.g. the usual breakfasts CSG organized should have full BC Outreach Committee support and distribution of BC Newsletters and Fact Sheets, special personalized outreach to any newcomers from business.

-Establish responsibility and timing for assessing the registered attendee list for ICANN meetings to identify any private sector attendees
+Establish responsibility and timing for assessing the registered attendee list for ICANN meetings to identify any private sector attendees through inviting BC members to review the list and nominate any contacts that they may have for special contacts and to act as special “welcoming guides” – goal: at least 10 BC members who volunteer to be special welcoming guides to Business User newcomers, e.g.:

-Establish partners/mentors for new people - Identify a pool from current members who are willing to be matched with a newcomer:
+Establish partners/mentors for new people - Identify a pool from current members [goal: at least ten BC members] who are willing to be matched with a newcomer:

-Identify specific BC tasks or activities as suggestions for newcomers to be involved in.
+Identify specific BC activities at an ICANN meeting as suggestions for newcomers to be involved in.

-ICANN Newcomers Desk.
+Provide a special : Meet the BC “card” for the ICANN Newcomers booth to invite anyone interested in one on one with the BC to send an email to the BC Secretariat for organizing such an engagement “on site” at the ICANN meeting and

-Have those staffing the desk ask if people are with private sector and provide them with BC info, and perhaps get their contact info so BC can follow up directly.
-Invite relevant newcomers to the BC open sessions.
-Consider invitation to the “CSG breakfast” and other social events organized by the CSG with ICANN.
+Invite relevant newcomers to the BC open sessions

+Once new possible business candidates are identified, provide individual invitation to the “CSG breakfast”or any other social events organized by the CSG with ICANN, including the Board/CSG session.

-Distribute the mini brief on the BC
+Distribute the mini brief – Fact Sheet- on the BC

 Fellowship and Next Gen enlightenment sessions during ICANN public meetings

 Work with ICANN to increase recruitment from private sector into these programs, including small business

-Make personal contact with private sector participants to introduce them to BC

-CROP.
+Add an enhancement to the present BC Newsletter of testimonials [rotating across members] for page 8, with mini statements about why that business joined the BC/why ICANN matters.

+Enhance the Meet the BC document with continual updates and distribution to GAC and Board

+Develop a “heat map” of BC members distribution around the world

+Utilize CROP funds

 Explore how to coordinate that funding with BC funding and outreach efforts.